 - You are saving on travelling cost and time.

-- You can be up to 25% more productive, because you experience less impromptu interruptions by colleagues “just want to tell you what so- and-so said” or other gossip.
-You can choose to use time you save on not traveling on either working or making contact with friends and loved ones.
+- You can be up to 25% more productive because you experience less impromptu interruptions by colleagues “just want to tell you what so-and-so said” or other gossips.
+You can choose to use the time you save on not travelling on either working or making contact with friends and loved ones.

-- You can use your own toilette facilities which limits health risks.
+- You can use your own toilette facilities which limit health risks.

 - You will find that you have more control over how you manage disruptions and how you spend your day, but taking responsibility for your work agenda takes discipline.

-- Working from home can give you a sense that you ae spending more quality time on your relationships with the people closest to you.
+- Working from home can give you a sense that you are spending more quality time on your relationships with the people closest to you.